February 18, 2021BRX RECRUITING | | SENIOR YEAR GUIDE Important note: this checklist is assuming you have reviewed...

 Start by making sure your initial assessment videos are in your BRX Dropbox folder (if you completed performance testing your first visit to BRX) and if you have completed a reassessment, those videos as well.

-BEGIN REACHING OUT TO SCHOOLS YOU’RE INTERESTED INStep 1: Do background research on the schools and coaches you’re reaching out to
+Step 1: Do background research on the schools and coaches you’re reaching out to

 Step 2: Log all communication in your BRX Recruiting Chart